 If you want to take a day cruise with both great glacier scenery and non-stop wildlife, you’ll want to start in Seward.
 This family-owned tour operator has distinguished themselves with their great Seward-based cruises into Resurrection Bay and Kenai Fjords National Park: they were the first to get National Park Service Rangers on board, and they always make a day cruise feel luxurious.

-Major Marine Tours has been operating in Alaska (and winning awards for their solid reputation) since 1990, and today they offer six different tours out of Seward and two out of Whittier—from a 3-hour budget cruise to a full-day exploration.
+Major Marine Tours has been operating in Alaska (and winning awards for their solid reputation) since 1990, and today they offer seven different tours out of Seward —from a 3.5 hour budget cruise to a full-day exploration.
 Your boat will have multiple viewing decks: one level for indoor seating, an outdoor top level, and an open-air bow.

-Any cruise that lasts four hours or longer will have two great components: a uniformed Park Ranger, who will talk to you about the rich natural and cultural history of the area (they also do the “Junior Ranger” program for kids); and a delicious, Alaskan salmon-and-prime rib buffet made fresh on the vessel.
+Cruises from 5 hours to 7.5 hours will have two great components: a uniformed Park Ranger, who will talk to you about the rich natural and cultural history of the area (they also do the “Junior Ranger” program for kids); and a delicious, Alaska salmon and prime rib buffet made fresh on the vessel.
 Folks who take these trips rave about the great staff, but also the excellent value of tour-and-feast in one.

 A few logistical notes: Since full-day tours out of Seward spend a fair amount of time in open water, take your usual precautions if you are prone to seasickness.
 The half-day cruise sticks mostly with calm, protected waters, except for a small bit of open water.
 Meanwhile, if you’re coming to Seward from Anchorage, Major Marine Tours can also help you set up train or motorcoach travel, to make the trip here even easier.